jstamant/dotfiles/README.md

 These are my personal configuration files.
 Please feel free to use them or browse them.

+*Please note that I'm currently transitioning over to a Nix Flake setup.
+This repository might be a mess going forward.*

 The goal of my dotfiles are to provide me with a portable user experience across all the machines that I use.
 At home, I use an Arch Linux laptop.
 I'm currently in the process of refactoring the deployment of these files using Ansible and